- Travel Insurance By PolicyBy TravellerBy DestinationExisting Customers

 In a similar fashion, those planning a quiet retreat should consider a location separated from the hustle and bustle of a busy area.
 Just make sure that you’ve got the size of the group sorted before booking the accommodation.

 Something you cannot afford to be without, ensure every person in your party has purchased travel insurance before heading abroad.
 In the event anything goes wrong, such as important documents go missing or an individual suffers an injury, this should ensure that you’re covered.
-If travelling in Europe, also make sure that everyone has an EHIC card.

 The advice mentioned above should ensure your hen or stag party goes off without a hitch.
 However, as these can be stressful things to organise, we’ve included a final checklist of ideas to make sure the gathering is as good as it possibly can be.